Overall Score 6 Represents average audio ecosystem compatibility score.

 less than that of JLab Go Air Pop by 0.2 hours

-The Jabra Elite 5, the device supports wireless charging.
-To charge the device, you simply put down on a supported charging pad.
+Jabra Elite 5, the device supports wireless charging.
+To charge the earbuds, you simply put down on a supported charging pad.

-JLab Go Air Pop have a battery level indicator, an indicator alerts you when the earbuds has a low battery.
-Its lights display the charging status of your device and charging case.
+The JLab Go Air Pop have a battery level indicator, an indicator notifies you when the earbuds has a low battery.
+The battery indicator lights display the charging state of your earbuds and case.

-Jabra Elite 5 too have a battery level indicator, these allow you to determine the charging state of your earbuds, whether fully charged, or the battery is running low.
+Jabra Elite 5 too have a battery level indicator, these allow you to tell the charging state of your device, if charged fully, or the battery is running low.

-The JLab Go Air Pop use USB TYPE-C, a standard connector for transmitting both data and power through a single cable.
+The JLab Go Air Pop support USB TYPE-C, a standard connector for transmitting both data and power in a single cable.

-Jabra Elite 5 too use USB TYPE-C. This USB-C plug is part and parcel of most current laptops, phones, and tablets.
+Jabra Elite 5 too support USB TYPE-C. This USB-C plug is part and parcel of most current laptops, phones, and tablets.

-JLab Go Air Pop have Bluetooth version of 5.1, Bluetooth is a wireless technology standard that allows data movement between devices placed in range, using short-wavelength, ultra-high frequency radio waves.
+JLab Go Air Pop have Bluetooth version of 5.1, Bluetooth is a wireless technology standard that enables data movement between devices placed in close proximity, using short-wavelength, ultra-high frequency radio waves.

 Jabra Elite 5 has a Bluetooth version of 5.2,